jesse-c/personal-site/content/notes/custom-zola-project-type-for-projectile.md

 tags=["Zola", "Emacs"]
 +++

 I currently use Zola for this website and use Emacs as my editor with [Projectile](https://github.com/bbatsov/projectile).
-Here's a snippet from my dotfiles to add support for Zola projects to Projectile.
+Here's a snippet from my dotfiles to add support for Zola projects to Projectile [^1].

 ```diff
 diff --git a/home/private_dot_config/emacs/init.el b/home/private_dot_config/emacs/init.el